 I’ve done far worse.
 Trust me.

-Everyone knows what ellipses are, but when it comes to using them, there’s not a lot of definitive advice.
+Everyone knows what ellipses are, but when it comes to using them, there’s not a lot definitive advice.
 The one rule that you’ll find consistently is that they’re used to indicate when and where you’re skipping over parts of a quoted text.
-(You can see an example of this in the block quote featured in last month’s post.)
+(You see an example of this in the block quote featured in last month’s post.)
 That’s very helpful for academic pieces.
 For creative writing, not so much.
 As a result, writers tend to make up their own rules or avoid ellipses entirely.